History of Libya under Muammar Gaddafi: 7 April 1976 protests

 During this transition, on 7 April 1976, students of universities in Tripoli and Benghazi protested against human rights violations and the military's control over "all aspects of life in Libya"; the students called for free and fair elections to take place and for power to be transferred to a civilian government.
-Violent counter-demonstrations took place, with many students imprisoned.
+Violent counter-demonstrations took place, with a number of students imprisoned.
 On 7 April 1977, the anniversary of the event, students (including Omar Dabob and Muhammed Ben Saoud) were publicly executed in Benghazi, with anti-Gaddafi military officers executed later in the week.
 Friends of the executees were forced to participate in or observe the executions.
 Annual public executions would go on to continue each year, on 7 April, until the late 1980s.

 Great Socialist People's Libyan Arab Jamahiriya (1977–2011)

-On 2 March 1977, the General People's Congress (GPC), at Gaddafi's behest, adopted the "Declaration of the Establishment of the People's Authority" and proclaimed the Socialist People's Libyan Arab Jamahiriya (الجماهيرية العربية الليبية الشعبية الإشتراكية al-Jamāhīrīyya al-'Arabīyya al-Lībīyya al-Sha'bīyya al-Ishtirākīyya).
+On 2 March 1977, the General People's Congress (GPC), at Gaddafi's behest, adopted the "Declaration on the Establishment of the Authority of the People" and proclaimed the Socialist People's Libyan Arab Jamahiriya (الجماهيرية العربية الليبية الشعبية الإشتراكية al-Jamāhīrīyya al-'Arabīyya al-Lībīyya al-Sha'bīyya al-Ishtirākīyya).
 In the official political philosophy of Gaddafi's state, the "Jamahiriya" system was unique to the country, although it was presented as the materialization of the Third International Theory, proposed by Gaddafi to be applied to the entire Third World.
 The GPC also created the General Secretariat of the GPC, comprising the remaining members of the defunct Revolutionary Command Council, with Gaddafi as general secretary, and also appointed the General People's Committee, which replaced the Council of Ministers, its members now called secretaries rather than ministers.

 The Libyan government claimed that the Jamahiriya was a direct democracy without any political parties, governed by its populace through local popular councils and communes (named Basic People's Congresses).
-Official rhetoric disdained the idea of a nation state, tribal bonds remaining primary, even within the ranks of the national army.
+Official rhetoric disdained the idea of a nation state, tribal bonds remaining primary, even within the ranks of the Libyan Armed Forces.
+Power was still centralized within the central government's overview.